vrikodar/P4ck3t/P4ck3t.md

 ___

-#### Subnetting a Given network when asked for Number of Subnets Required required
+#### Subnetting a Given network when asked for Number of Subnets required

 *Example: we are given a network 10.128.192.0/18 and we need to subnet it into 30 subnets with maximum number of hosts*